Qatar Airways seeking 25% stake in Virgin Australia

 The firms said it would spell more direct flights from Brisbane, Melbourne, Perth, and Sydney to Doha, which would better link Australia with Europe and elsewhere.

-That could significantly shake up Australia’s air travel market which is currently dominated by Qantas, a pseudo-flag carrier beset by allegations of price gouging and deliberate overbooking.
+That could significantly rebalance Australia’s air travel market, which is currently dominated by Qantas, a pseudo-flag carrier beset by allegations of price gouging and deliberate overbooking.

 The deal could also pave the way for Virgin to relist on the stock market.
 However, it will be subject to regulatory approval and fierce political debate.